Store Creation

 } handledBy storedPersons.addPerson

-// in order to call `addPerson`, we need a `Flow<A>` as first parameter for `handledBy`
+// In order to call `addPerson`, we need a `Flow<A>` as first parameter for `handledBy`

-// in this case some `Person`-object
+// in this case a `Person`-object

 }